nimab16/Apollo_GraphQL_Groovy/README.md

 ## Prerequisites

 - Android SDK 24 or higher
-- Kotlin 1.8 or higher
-- Gradle 7.0 or higher
+- JDK 11 or 17 (recommended)

+Note on build environment:
+- Using JDK 19+ with this older AGP setup (4.1.x) can cause manifest processing failures (InaccessibleObjectException via Gson).
+Use JDK 11 or 17, or upgrade AGP if you need JDK 19+.

 ## Getting Started